 Knitting and Crochet

-If you're taking up knitting again after losing your vision, be sure to give yourself time to practice and learn to use feedback from your sense of touch.
+If you're an experienced knitter who is taking up knitting again after losing your vision, be sure to give yourself time to practice and learn to use feedback from your sense of touch.
 Start slowly with simple items and move on to more difficult projects as your confidence builds.
-You'll get there!
+You will succeed!

 Getting Started and Organizing Your Work Area

-- Check the lighting.
+- First, check the lighting.
 If you have low vision, make sure that the lighting in your work area provides sufficient illumination.
-You can read more about lighting at Home Modifications.
-A lamp with an adjustable flex-arm or gooseneck is usually a good choice because you can adjust the direction of the light as needed.
-Some lamps also have built in magnifiers.
+A flexible-arm task lamp is usually a good choice because you can adjust the direction of the light as needed.
+Some lamps also have built-in magnifiers.

 - Use light/dark contrast.
 Use a contrasting background, such as a light or dark cloth draped over your lap, to help you see and locate your knitting.
 Use needles and hooks that contrast with the yarn color.
 Create contrasting work areas by using light and dark non-skid shelf liner, placemats, or plastic table covers.